2adapt/template-general/template-steps.md

 touch config/nix/flake.nix
 touch config/nix/shell.nix

-# the env variables in this file will be available in the nix shell (below)
+# the env variables in this file will be loaded abd available in the nix shell (below)
 touch config/env.sh.template
 ```